Home Buyer FAQ's

 9) When should you start the mortgage process?

 The best time to look for a mortgage is before you look for a house.
 This enables you to determine the amount of money you can borrow and how much house you can afford.

 10) What is mortgage loan insurance?

 Mortgage loan insurance is insurance provided by Canada Mortgage and Housing Corporation (CMHC), a crown corporation, and GE Capital Mortgage Insurance Company, an approved private corporation.
-This insurance is required by law to ensure lenders against default on mortgages with a loan to value ratio greater than 80%.
+This insurance is required by law to insure lenders against default on mortgages with a loan to value ratio greater than 80%.
 The standard insurance premium, ranging from .50% to 2.75%, is paid by the borrower and is usually added directly to the mortgage amount.
 This is not considered a closing cost and is not the same as mortgage life insurance.

 11) What is a conventional mortgage?

 A conventional mortgage is usually one where the down payment is equal to 20% or more of the purchase price, a loan value of or less than 80%, and does not normally require mortgage loan insurance.